About the Author

 Often a struggle; rewarding, nonetheless.

 I crawled through parched sands of Utah deserts chasing scorpions and snakes.
 I helped rebuild Earthquake-stricken Anchorage.
 I pushed through 125 mph blizzards on the Aleutian Islands to dig blocking snowdrifts from doorways.
 I traveled Europe.
 I raised accidental quadruplets.
 I made and lost fortunes starting early high-tech companies.
 I built and managed a large non-profit organization.
-I climbed volcanoes (okay, for the fun of doing so).
+I climbed volcanoes (okay, for fun).

 None equals the challenge of writing Field of Orbs.

 As a reader, I find few diversions more exhilarating than losing myself in an intriguing story where scenes play like a movie in my head.
 I learned long ago, when life is tough, a headlong plunge into a captivating world could relieve my stress and lessen the brutality of surviving day to day.

 Since my early discovery of Science Fiction and Adventure, my passion embraced a non-stop flow of tales by amazing authors.
 My greatest enjoyment came from stories with plausibility.
 Fictional chronicles with a strong connection to reality help readers relate to the plot when the fictional world differs.

 Over time, I wondered if I could commit a compelling idea to print.
 Those stories inspired me to try my hand at writing a publishable work.

 Can I write an engaging, enjoyable and relatable story?
-Yes (My readers tell me).
+Yes (readers tell me).
 Can I do better?
 Yes (readers tell me).
 The first version of Field of Orbs, seven years in writing, has flaws.
 The story is sound, but a 433,000-word tome is hard work.
-Even a single edit pass can take several months and miss plenty.
+Even a single pass edit can take several months and miss plenty.